 Select a an exam type

 Applicants are normally required to have a first degree or diplomas or five years of relevant professional experience, training or other relevant qualifications.
-In addition to the general entry requirements, applicants should have: Department for Education (DfE) Qualified Teacher Status (QTS) or Qualified Teaching and Learning Skills (QTLS) status or equivalent; normally, a minimum of one year's teaching experience; mentor support from a qualified teacher of children with multi-sensory impairment (Deafblindness); either paid employment, or a formalised volunteer role with a view to employment as a teacher of children with multi-sensory impairment (Deafblindness), in a capacity that involves regular and ongoing teaching of children and young people with multi-sensory impairment throughout the duration of the programme.
-Entry to the programme will be subject to a satisfactory Enhanced DBS check with barred list for children and adults.
-Please note that for enrolment onto this course, Early Years Teaching Status does NOT count as qualified teacher status (QTS).
-Programme staff will discuss the course with all suitable candidates.
+In addition to the general entry requirements, applicants for the MQ programme should have: a Department for Education (DfE) Qualified Teacher Status (QTS) or Qualified Teaching and Learning Skills (QTLS) status or equivalent.
+Submission of evidence for QTS/QTLS is mandatory for admission, along with documentation clearly confirming your Teacher Reference Number (TRN).
+Normally, a minimum of one year's teaching experience; mentor support from a qualified teacher of children with multi-sensory impairment (Deaf blindness); either paid employment, or a formalised volunteer role with a view to employment as a teacher of children with multi-sensory impairment (Deaf blindness), in a capacity that involves regular and ongoing teaching of children and young people with multi-sensory impairment throughout the duration of the programme.

 Students living in